 Energy monitoring: By plugging an appliance into this type of smart plug, you can learn just how much electricity your appliance uses, which can be particularly useful if you’re trying to decide on upgrading to a more energy-efficient model.
 The plug monitors how much electricity is routed through it to your appliance.
 Then, it sends a report to the plug’s app.
 Reports vary from app to app, but many let you see peak energy use hours and energy used over time.
 Quite a few smart plugs also give you the option to automatically turn on and off an appliance on a schedule so you can save electricity.
 Some good energy monitoring smart plugs include the WeMo Insight Switch, Elgato Eve and D-Link Wi-Fi Smart Plug.

 Additional outlets: Some If you’re short on outlets around the house, a smart plug with the ability to expand the number of ports on your outlet is a smart choice too.

-Don’t forget about location.
-Some outlets are intended for indoor use and some are meant for outdoor use.
-For outdoor use, some of our favorites include Maxcio, iDevices, and Wasserstein (we have a list of the best outdoor plugs here).
-For indoor use, the Satechi Dual Smart Outlet is a great choice for Home-Kit users.
-The ConnectSense Smart Outlet 2 provides the most flexibility in the smart plug world.
+Outdoor vs. indoor use: For outdoor use, some of our favorites include Maxcio, Kasa, and Meross (we have a list of the best outdoor plugs here).
+For indoor use, the ConnectSense Smart Outlet 2 provides the most flexibility in the smart plug world.
 It can be used with Amazon Alexa, Apple’s HomeKit and Siri, and Google Assistant.
 Or, if you don’t like any of those options, it can work without any smart hub at all.